 to the revision of his dissertation on the Punica into a book.

-Ann O. Koloski-Ostrow is an Associate Professor and Chair of Classical Studies at Brandeis University, where her full faculty profile may be found.
+Ann O. Koloski-Ostrow is Professor of Classical Studies and Chair of the Department at Brandeis University, where her full faculty profile may be found.
 She has generously shared with the editors of Companion images from her vast collection and contributed her expertise to the Eumachia and Sacerdotes extra Romam webpages.

 Keely Lake teaches Latin and Ancient Greek at Wayland Academy.
 She has a B.A. degree in Classics from the University of South Dakota and a Ph.D. in Classics from the University of Iowa.
 She has served CAMWS as the Wisconsin VP, the WCC as the High School Liaison, and the APA as a member of the Outreach Committee.
 She is current secretary of the Vergilian Society, President-Elect of the Wisconsin Association for Language Teachers, and a Workshop Consultant for the College Board.